 Main Subheading

 The concept of "riding on someone's coattails" dates back to the late 19th century.
 The image evoked is that of someone clinging to the back of a prominent person's coat to be carried along with their success.
-In political science, the coattail effect is closely linked to the idea of party identification and voter behavior.
+Day to day, in political science, the coattail effect is closely linked to the idea of party identification and voter behavior.
 Voters often rely on party affiliation as a heuristic, a mental shortcut, to make decisions when they lack detailed information about individual candidates.
 A strong and well-liked leader can reinforce this party identification, making voters more likely to support other candidates from the same party.
 This effect is more pronounced in lower-level elections, where voters may not have as much information about the individual candidates and are more likely to rely on party affiliation as a guide.

 Comprehensive Overview